 Finally, it is considered the effect of fall and deposition of soil adhering to the sheet pile during excavation in this paper.
 Figure 7 is an example of meshing the point cloud acquired on day 27 and comparing it with the point cloud acquired on day 0.
 As shown in Fig. 7a, the point cloud collected on Day 0 shows a distribution representing the attachment of residual soil.
 However, the point cloud collected on day 27 is represented a even surface of mesh as the attached soil falls off (see “before cutting” in Figure 7b).
 Because of the points representing the soil fall, the C2M distance histogram has many values that deviate from the normal distribution (see Figure 7c).
-The mean C2M distance is also about 2.016 mm, which is a big difference from the C2M distance indicating the maximum number of points in the histogram.
+The mean C2M distance is also about 2.016 mm, which is a big difference from the C2M distance indicating the maximum number of points in the histogram (DmeanDpeak=231.4%).
 Since the C2M distance was calculated based on the points collected on day 27, the displacement due to excavation has to be a negative value, but it is a positive value.
 In this paper, it is assumed that the points outside the normal distribution in the C2M histogram are the points affected by the soil fall and were removed.
 Therefore, points out of the normal distribution are removed from the histogram of Figure 7c.
-When analyzing after removing the red point cloud of the 'cutting area' in Figure 7b, the mean C2M distance is -1.674 mm, which is about 3.690 mm different from the mean C2M distance before cutting (see Figure 7d).
+When analyzing after removing the red point cloud of the 'cutting area' in Figure 7b, the mean C2M distance is -1.674 mm, which has a difference of 9.1 % from the C2M distance of the maximum number of points (Dpeak) in the histogram (see Figure 7d).
 The mean C2M distance has a result similar to the C2M distance indicating the maximum points in the histogram.
-The mean C2M distance between the point cloud of cut area and the mesh is about 4.041mm so that this result is the the cause of having a positive value of the mean C2M distance in the analysis before cutting.
+The mean C2M distance between the point cloud of cut area and the mesh is about 4.041mm so that this result is the cause of having a positive value of the mean C2M distance in the analysis before cutting (DmeanDpeak=363.5%).
 It can be seen that a large error occurs when soil falls or deposits from the sheet pile during laser scanning.
 Even as shown in the example of Figure 7, it can be mistaken that the displacement was not generated in the excavation direction, but the sheet pile was pushed into the excavation ground.
 Therefore, displacement mapping was performed after removing the effects of soil fall and deposition in this paper.

 4. Displacement mapping of sheet piles